We often provide people with advice. For more significant schemes we encourage people to engage with communities to shape their proposals.

 We email clerks a weekly list of planning decisions taken.
 We also provide a copy of the report if we take a different decisions to you.

 If you think there is a breach of planning control we can investigate if you let us know.
-If there is a breach, our compliance planners will seek to resolve it or take action.
+If there is a breach, our planners will seek to resolve it or take action if necessary.

 All links open in a new window: